• Home

 Easy DIY String Light Poles!
 Close-up of the top of an easy string light pole, and image of patio with patio light poles over it

 Here’s a tutorial for the quick and easy (unless you have really hard dirt) removable string light poles we put in.
-We put two poles in, and the whole project took about an hour.
+We put three poles in, and the whole project took about an hour.

 • 2 ¾” galvanized electrical conduit pipes (each 10’ long)